xonev/fitbitdev.com/_posts/2017-09-18-getting-ready.markdown

 ## Let's Get Started

-We hope it's clear by now that you already have plenty to do to get started with planning for and even creating your first app.
+I hope it's clear by now that you already have plenty to do to get started with planning for and even creating your first app.
 Don't hesitate; you can start creating now!
 If you found this helpful, be sure to follow me